techszn98/laravel-10-for-beginners/README.md

 # Laravel 10 Cource

-## Get his Course from Weslytech Tuts.
+## Get this Course from Weslytech Tuts.